github/site-policy/Policies/github-data-protection-agreement-non-enterprise-customers.md

 The data importer shall only disclose the personal data to a third party on documented instructions from the data exporter.
 In addition, the data may only be disclosed to a third party located outside the European Union <sup><a href="#EEA">(1)</a></sup> (in the same country as the data importer or in another third country, hereinafter ‘onward transfer’) if the third party is or agrees to be bound by these Clauses, under the appropriate Module, or if:

 <ol type="a">
-<li> the onward transfer is to a country benefitting from an adequacy decision pursuant to Article 45 of Regulation (EU) 2016/679 that covers the onward transfer; </li>
+    <li>the onward transfer is to a country benefitting from an adequacy decision pursuant to Article 45 of Regulation (EU) 2016/679 that covers the onward transfer;</li>
-<li> the third party otherwise ensures appropriate safeguards pursuant to Articles 46 or 47 Regulation of (EU) 2016/679 with respect to the processing in question; </li>
+    <li>the third party otherwise ensures appropriate safeguards pursuant to Articles 46 or 47 Regulation of (EU) 2016/679 with respect to the processing in question;</li>
-<li> the onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings; or </li>
+    <li>the onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings; or</li>
-<li> the onward transfer is necessary in order to protect the vital interests of the data subject or of another natural person. <li>
+    <li>the onward transfer is necessary in order to protect the vital interests of the data subject or of another natural person.</li></br>
     Any onward transfer is subject to compliance by the data importer with all the other safeguards under these Clauses, in particular purpose limitation.
 </ol>

 **8.9 Documentation and compliance**

 <ol type="a">
-<li> The data importer shall promptly and adequately deal with enquiries from the data exporter that relate to the processing under these Clauses. </li>
+    <li>The data importer shall promptly and adequately deal with enquiries from the data exporter that relate to the processing under these Clauses.</li>
-<li> The Parties shall be able to demonstrate compliance with these Clauses.
-In particular, the data importer shall keep appropriate documentation on the processing activities carried out on behalf of the data exporter. </li>
+    <li>The Parties shall be able to demonstrate compliance with these Clauses.
+In particular, the data importer shall keep appropriate documentation on the processing activities carried out on behalf of the data exporter.</li>
-<li> The data importer shall make available to the data exporter all information necessary to demonstrate compliance with the obligations set out in these Clauses and at the data exporter’s request, allow for and contribute to audits of the processing activities covered by these Clauses, at reasonable intervals or if there are indications of non-compliance.
-In deciding on a review or audit, the data exporter may take into account relevant certifications held by the data importer. </li>
+    <li>The data importer shall make available to the data exporter all information necessary to demonstrate compliance with the obligations set out in these Clauses and at the data exporter’s request, allow for and contribute to audits of the processing activities covered by these Clauses, at reasonable intervals or if there are indications of non-compliance.
+In deciding on a review or audit, the data exporter may take into account relevant certifications held by the data importer.</li>
-<li> The data exporter may choose to conduct the audit by itself or mandate an independent auditor.
-Audits may include inspections at the premises or physical facilities of the data importer and shall, where appropriate, be carried out with reasonable notice. </li>
+    <li>The data exporter may choose to conduct the audit by itself or mandate an independent auditor.
+Audits may include inspections at the premises or physical facilities of the data importer and shall, where appropriate, be carried out with reasonable notice.</li>
-<li> The Parties shall make the information referred to in paragraphs (b) and (c), including the results of any audits, available to the competent supervisory authority on request. </li>
+    <li>The Parties shall make the information referred to in paragraphs (b) and (c), including the results of any audits, available to the competent supervisory authority on request.</li>
 </ol>

 #### Clause 9